Call of the Crow

 He tried to gather his wits.
 He didn’t know how much blood he had lost, but he needed to stop the bleeding.
 He worked his backpack off his shoulders and rolled.
 He fumbled in the darkness.
 He tried to reach his first aide kit.
 To no avail.
 The hunter once more lost consciousness.

 At 5 am the following morning a telephone rang.
 A NYSDEC Forest Ranger answered the call.
 A woman’s quavering voice was on the other end of the line.
 She had clearly been crying.
 Her husband had not yet come home from the previous day’s hunt.
 That was not like him.
-She was quite worried. she knew something was wrong.
+She was quite worried.
+She knew something was wrong.

 The Ranger quickly gathered his gear.
 The woman told him where her husband had gone.
 Terrain the Ranger knew well.
 He assembled his search crew.
 They set out.
 Hunters hunting the hunter.
 Weather, time and terrain were their nemesis.